 - Our next Trillium workshop will be held Monday, January 5, 2015.
 For more information, please contact Eileen Thorsos: email@example.com, 919-613-8207.

-Our name comes from the Trillium plant, native to North Carolina and pictured above, which has three lobes in the leaf and the flower, representing the three components typically comprising sustainability: social, economic, and environmental.
+Our name comes from the Trillium plant, native to North Carolina and pictured above, which has three lobes in the leaf and the flower, representing the three dimensions considered to comprise sustainability: social equity, economy, and environment.